itsLeonnnnn/MysticRealms/README.md

 The game started with a story about the player's encounter with a collision with a car that causes him to enter an extraordinary world.
 ![enter image description here](https://i.imgur.com/IDC8QIg.png)

-Moving on with the second story, tell the player about what he has seen in this brand new world.
+Moving on with the second story, tell the player about what he has seen in this brand-new world.
 ![enter image description here](https://i.imgur.com/XgnpXmx.png)

 Suddenly, the player encounters the first monster, which is a Goblin.
-The player have to start his first fight with Goblin now!
+The player has to start his first fight with Goblin now!
 ![enter image description here](https://i.imgur.com/lg48mae.png)

 When the player enters choice 1, he is able to attack the Goblin without any side effects.